SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 A new `TestCase` can inherit tests from a superclass.
 The logic is a bit cumbersome.
-By default a new test case class inherits from a subclass of `TestCase` that is abstract.
+By default, a new test case class inherits from a subclass of `TestCase` that is abstract.
-If your new subclass as no test methods it will inherit from its superclass.
+If your new subclass has no test methods it will inherit from its superclass.

-Otherwise if your new class has selectors and inherits from a concrete superclass, you should redefine `shouldInheritSelectors` to return `true`.
+Otherwise, if your new class has selectors and inherits from a concrete superclass, you should redefine `shouldInheritSelectors` to return `true`.

 What developers use in practice is the last part: to redefine the method `shouldInheritSelectors`.